clj-r2dbc.impl.execute.stream

 :qualifier - column keyword mode used when no :builder-fn is supplied.

-:fetch-size - rows per demand-driven batch (default 128).
+:fetch-size - rows per database round-trip batch (default 128),

 :returning - calls Statement.returnGeneratedValues.